UK police order toxicology tests on dead Russian whistleblower

 Alexander Perepilichny, 44, moved to Britain three years ago and had been helping Swiss prosecutors uncover a shady Russian criminal group suspected of being involved in large-scale, cross-border tax fraud violations.

-Police have struggled to establish the cause of his death since he suddenly collapsed and died near his home on an up market, heavily protected estate in Surrey, south of London, on November 10.
+Police have struggled to establish the cause of his death since he suddenly collapsed and died near his home on an upmarket, heavily protected estate in Surrey, south of London, on Nov.
+10.

 “Toxicology tests are being carried out as part of the investigation,” a Surrey police spokeswoman said on Friday, adding that it could take months to get the results.